Oracle Database

 colima start --arch x86_64 --memory 4

-The container will be based on x86, which is the important part of what we need.
+The container will be based on x86, which is an important part of what we need.
 The memory is 4GB, but you can probably drop that a little.

 The above command should start within a second or two.